 In What Kind of Man Do You Want to Be? we asked a group of ordinary Victorian men about the expectations and pressures they felt, and how those expectations shaped their decisions and actions.

-One very clear response was how much men want to talk about the kind of man they each want to be... but sometimes it's difficult to start that conversation.
+One very clear response was how much men want to talk about the kind of man they each want to be.
+We’ve put together resources to help you and your organisation start that conversation.

 - More than a game: the power of local sport: How local sports clubs can shape what it means to ‘be a man’, support healthy relationships and level the playing field for everyone.